aerospike/aerospike-tools-backup/README.md

   * The first line specifies the namespace from which this backup file was created.

-  * The second line marks this backup file as the first in a set of backup files.
+  * The second line is optional and marks this backup file as the first in a set of backup files.
 We discussed above what exactly this means and why it is important.

 We also introduced a new notation, `escape(...)`.
 Technically, a namespace identifier can contain space characters or line feeds.
 As the backup file format uses spaces and line feeds as token separators, they need to be escaped when they appear inside a token.
 We escape a token by adding a backslash ("\\") character before any spaces, line feeds, and backslashes in the token.
 And that's what `escape(...)` means.